• Skip to primary navigation

 • Let the mixture stand for 8 minutes.

-• Remove the air fryer basket from the air fryer and turn each stuffing ball with a tong.
+• Turn each stuffing ball with a tong.
 Air fry for a further 3 minutes until crispy on the outside.

 Notes